hkolano/KinodynamicRRT/README.md

 Purpose: As a project for ROB 534: Sequential Decision Making, apply Kinodynamic RRT* to a 4DOF manipulator system.

+## Dependencies
+The MATLAB portion of this package requires the Robotics Toolbox by Peter Corke.
+See https://petercorke.com/toolboxes/robotics-toolbox/ for installation instructions.
 ## Connecting MATLAB
 The dynamics model exists on MATLAB, not in a python script.
 Therefore, we need to be able to call MATLAB from python.